uboslinux/ubos-docs/sphinx/developers/manifest/variables.rst

    Example: ``/etc/httpd/ubos/sites/s753ca4a344f56c38aad05172dee6a53f6647af62.htdigest``

-``${site.apache2.sitedocumentdir}``
-   The Apache DocumentRoot for this site.
-No trailing slash.

-   Example: ``/srv/http/sites/s753ca4a344f56c38aad05172dee6a53f6647af62``

-``${site.apache2.sitefragmentfile}``
-   The Apache configuration file fragment for this site.
-No trailing slash.
-   You should not have to use this.

-   Example: ``/etc/httpd/ubos/sites/s753ca4a344f56c38aad05172dee6a53f6647af62.conf``

 ``${site.hostname}``
    The virtual hostname of the site to which this app configuration belongs.
 This is often different from ``${hostname}``, which is